Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 In this article we will look at the differences between fakes and mocks, how using one over the other impacts test design, and why I believe that fakes should be the default choice wherever possible.
 I will show examples of tests written with both approaches so that we can compare them and identify the benefits.

-## Fakes vs mocks
+## Mocks

 As we enter the realm of software terminology, words slowly start to lose their meaning.
-Testing jargon is exceptionally notorious in this regard, as it seems to always create a lot of confusion among developers.
+Testing jargon is exceptionally notorious in this regard, as it always seems to create a lot of confusion among developers.

+Coincidentally, the concept of test doubles also has no universally accepted interpretation.
+So if you asked a hundred different people what the distinction between fakes, mocks, and other types of substitutes is, [you would likely get a hundred different answers](https://stackoverflow.com/questions/346372/whats-the-difference-between-faking-mocking-and-stubbing).

-The concept of test doubles and the distinction between them is [no different](https://stackoverflow.com/questions/346372/whats-the-difference-between-faking-mocking-and-stubbing).
-However, I think this is mainly caused by the fact that the original definitions, [as they were introduced around two decades ago](https://en.wikipedia.org/wiki/Mock_object#Mocks.2C_fakes.2C_and_stubs), don't hold as much value in the context of modern software development anymore.
+However, I think that this problem is mainly caused by the fact that the original definitions, [as they were introduced around two decades ago](https://en.wikipedia.org/wiki/Mock_object#Mocks.2C_fakes.2C_and_stubs), don't hold as much value in the context of modern software development anymore.
 Nowadays, when we say "mocking", we usually refer to the technique of creating dynamic replacements using frameworks such as [Moq](https://github.com/moq/moq4), [Mockito](https://github.com/mockito/mockito), [Jest](https://github.com/facebook/jest), and others.

-Such objects may not necessarily be mocks under the original meaning, but everyone calls them that anyway, so we may as well stick to it.
+Such objects may not necessarily be mocks according to the original meaning, but there is very little practical benefit in acknowledging those technicalities.
+So to make matters simpler, we will stick to the more contemporary vocabulary.

 With this understanding, a **mock is a substitute, that pretends to function like its real counterpart, but returns predefined responses instead**.
 Although a mock object does implement the same interface as the actual component, that implementation is entirely superficial.